tanujvyas10/tanujvyas10/README.md

 - 👨🏻‍💻 Currently a final year B.tech Computer science student.
 - 🔭 I’m currently working on my software development skills and competitive programming skills!
 - 💡 I love innovation and new technologies
-- 👯 I’m looking to collaborate with any kind of MERN stack project
+- 👯 I’m looking to collaborate with any kind of software development project.
-- 🥅 2020 Goals: Improve my skills and spread peace
+- 🥅 2021 Goals: Improve my skills and spread peace
 - 🚀 One day I want to jog on Mars!
-- ⚡ Fun fact: I never put honey in my tea.
+- ⚡ Fun fact: I never put honey in my tea.I put honey in my cup.

 <br />